bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 ]
 ```

+There are a host of ways this can and will go wrong when Daylight Savings time changes, a few of which I'll outline here.
+These are all issues I've seen occur in production systems.

 ### Bug 1 - Using Hardcoded Offsets

 Now, on the front-end you need to display these dates in the local time of the airport (NOT the local time of the user who is viewing the information).

 At this point, a lot of developers will say "I'll just make a lookup table of all the locations to their UTC offsets," `{ "ORD": -6, "PHX": -7, ...etc }`.
 Then they apply the offset to the UTC time and everything is hunky dory.

 That is, until the very next following day (I used March 11th in the example on purpose).
 Daylight Savings Time begins in the US on March 12th, 2023, so Chicago will no longer be in `Central Standard Time` (-6), but will "spring ahead" to `Central Daylight Time` (-5).

 The result is some engineer getting woken up in the middle of the night by someone frantically wondering why all the flights after March 11th are off by an hour.

+> Note: a lot of developers also make the mistake of assuming that UTC offsets are always in integer amounts, which [is not the case](https://en.wikipedia.org/wiki/Time_in_Nepal).

 ### Bug 2 - Using System.TimeZone Names